-Work With Key Opinion Leaders
+Collaborate with Key Opinion Leaders

 You can search for a KOL in WeChat or through a marketing agency and work with them through product placements, product reviews, or just giving your brand a shout-out in their own accounts.
 Working with KOLs will help you gain credibility in your niche since these people are recognized as subject matter experts in their respective industries.

-Of course, a KOL collaboration is a form of paid advertising in WeChat.
+Of course, a KOL collaboration is a form of paid advertising on WeChat.
 Hence, it will cost you money to work with them.
 That’s why it’s crucial to choose a KOL that fits your brand values and key messaging.
 Don’t just go working with KOLs with the most followers since you might not hit the right market for your brand.

-Use WeChat Advertising
+Use WeChat advertising